 How Much Property Can I Protect When I File Bankruptcy In Atlanta, Georgia

-When you file Chapter 7 or Chapter 13 in a Atlanta, Georgia, it is most likely that you can protect most or all of your property.
-Most people who file bankruptcy are able to keep their homes, cars, bank accounts, and retirement accounts with no problems.
+When you file Chapter 7 or Chapter 13 in Atlanta, Georgia, it is most likely that you can protect most or all of your property.
+Most people who file bankruptcy in Georgia are able to keep their homes, cars, bank accounts, and retirement accounts with no problems.
 When you consult with a Georgia bankruptcy attorney, the attorney will look at the list of your assets and let you know what type of bankruptcy is best for you.

-Keeping Property In Chapter 7 Bankruptcy
+Keeping Property When You File Chapter 7 Bankruptcy in Georgia

 In a Chapter 7 bankruptcy case in Georgia, you are allowed a certain number of “exemptions” or protections on your personal property.
 Popular exemptions are: